 Be creative in your play with your child!
 Sounds, touch, taste… these are all ways to teach babies.
 You don’t need to buy a ‘Teach my baby learning kit’ … you just need to play. 🙂

 “Why is it So Important to Teach My Baby?”

 According to the Urban Brain Institute: “Because experiences have such a great potential to affect brain development, children are especially vulnerable to persistent negative influences during this period [0-3 years].

 On the other hand, these early years are a window of opportunity for parents, caregivers, and communities: positive early experiences have a huge effect on children’s chances for achievement, success, and happiness.

 The fact that children are affected by their surroundings is too obvious to bear repeating.
 Child development specialists have produced decades of research showing that the environment of a child’s earliest years can have effects that last a lifetime.”

-1- Use Music.
 Studies have always shown a link between music & cognitive development in babies.
 The greatest growth is from when they are still in the womb to two years of age, the time when listening-based learning is at its peak.
-Use a music immersion program like Nuryl, a customized music app designed to jump-start baby’s cognitive development during this time of brain growth.
-Rick Beato created this pregnant when his wife was pregnant with his son, Dylan.
-When Dylan was born, they continued to work with him.
+Use a music immersion program like Nuryl, a customized music app designed to jump-start the baby’s cognitive development during this time of brain growth.

-2- Interact with your child.
+Sing with your baby.
+Dance with your baby.
 Use music as a jumping point to do this.
-Did you know that music has a link to advanced math skills, foreign language aptitude, memory, and focus, to stimulate a baby’s brain development starting at the 5th month of pregnancy to the second year?
+Did you know that our children start to learn from us when they are still in the womb?
+Music has been a link to advanced math skills, foreign language aptitude, memory, and focus, to stimulate a baby’s brain development starting in the 5th month of pregnancy to the second year?

 With that being said, remember that it is a good thing to let your baby be with other people that will love & care for her/him.
 My mom watches our kids every week while I work (and many times during the week for other things!)
 My husband’s parents visit often (from six hours away), as well.